versatus/versatus-burd/README.md

 ## Usage

-The `Burd` contract enables several actions that can be performed on the blockchain:
+The `Burd` program enables several actions that can be performed on the blockchain:

 - **Add User**: Create a new user profile on the blockchain.
 - **Tweet**: Post a new tweet from your profile.